Deciding to rent a car in New Zealand can be one of the biggest favors you can do for yourself because it will make your vacation truly unforgettable.

-We have seen so many of them on the road that I could not help but ask the locals why this happens so often.
+We saw so many of them on the road that I could not help but ask the locals why this happens so often.
 Apparently, Kiwis are actually trying to kill them.

-Yes, even if it sounds horrible, the locals will be grateful if you kill an possum, they even say:
+Yes, even if it sounds horrible, the locals will be grateful if you kill a possum, they even say:

 “The only good possum is a flat possum.”

-Why do they hate possums so bad?
-The reason is that even if it’s a small animal, it is actually pretty much the only predator in the country.
-Hence, all the other species, such as kiwis and many others are endangered because of them.
+Why do they hate possums so much?
+Even though it’s a small animal, it is actually pretty much the only predator in the country.
+Hence, all the other species, such as kiwi birds and many others, are endangered because of them.

 NOTE: Do not forget that except possums, there are also sheep, cows, birds and rabbits that can unexpectedly jump on the road, so watch out for them at all times.